samjulien/blog/_posts/2018-05-10-hashing-in-action-understanding-bcrypt.md

 Inherently, an attacker could then carry out a complete dictionary attack with extreme efficiency.
 Thus, cryptography that was exponentially more difficult to break as hardware became faster was required in order to hinder the speed benefits that attackers could get from hardware.

-The Blowfish cipher is a fast [block cipher](https://en.wikipedia.org/wiki/Block_cipher) except when changing keys: each new key requires the [pre-processing equivalent to encrypting about 4 kilobytes of text](https://en.wikipedia.org/wiki/Blowfish_(cipher)), which is considered very slow compared to other block ciphers.
+The Blowfish cipher is a fast [block cipher](https://en.wikipedia.org/wiki/Block_cipher) except when changing [keys](https://en.wikipedia.org/wiki/Key_(cryptography)), the parameters that establish the functional output of a cryptographic algorithm: each new key requires the [pre-processing equivalent to encrypting about 4 kilobytes of text](https://en.wikipedia.org/wiki/Blowfish_(cipher)), which is considered very slow compared to other block ciphers.
 This slow key changing is beneficial to password hashing methods such as `bcrypt` since the extra computational demand helps protect against dictionary and brute force attacks by **slowing down the attack**.

 As shown in ["Blowfish in practice"](https://en.wikipedia.org/wiki/Blowfish_(cipher)), `bcrypt` is able to mitigate those kinds of attacks by combining the expensive key setup phase of Blowfish with a variable number of iterations to increase the workload and duration of hash calculations.
 The largest benefit of `bcrypt` is that, over time, the [iteration count can be increased to make it slower](https://en.wikipedia.org/wiki/Bcrypt) allowing `bcrypt` to scale with computing power.
 We can dimish any benefits attackers may get from faster hardware by increasing the number of iterations to make `bcrypt` slower.

-{% include tweet_quote.html quote_text="bcrypt` was designed for password hashing hence it is a slow algorithm.
+{% include tweet_quote.html quote_text="`bcrypt` was designed for password hashing hence it is a slow algorithm.
 This is good for password hashing as it reduces the number of passwords by second an attacker could hash when crafting a dictionary attack. " %}

 Another benefit of `bcrypt` is that it requires a salt by default.
 It uses a 128-bit salt and encrypts a 192-bit magic value as noted in the [USENIX documentation](https://www.usenix.org/legacy/events/usenix99/provos/provos_html/node5.html#sec:bcrypt).

 {% include tweet_quote.html quote_text="`bcrypt` forces you to follow security best practices as it requires a salt as part of the hashing process.
 Hashing combined with salts protects you against rainbow table attacks!
-Is `bcrypt` part of your security strategy?" %}
+Are password salts part of your security strategy?" %}

 What's that magic value?
 Let's take a deeper look at how this hashing function works!